-Create new certificate: Opens the dialog window 'Create new certificate'

-Display certificate: Shows information on the current certificate

-Export certificate: Opens the dialog window 'Save certificate'

-Import certificate: Opens the dialog window 'Open certificate'

-Create new certificate

-- 1. Click on to create a new certificate. - ⇒ The dialog window 'Create new certificate' opens. - 2.
-Enter the data for the certificate and click on 'OK'. - ⇒ The previously shown certificate is replaced by the new certificate.
+Toolbal ÷ Create new certificate: Opens the dialog window 'Create new certificate' Q Display certificate: Shows information on the current certificate 0 Export certificate: Opens the dialog window 'Save certificate' 8 Import certificate: Opens the dialog window 'Open certificate' Create new certificate 1.
+Click on 🛃 to create a new certificate. ⇒ The dialog window 'Create new certificate' opens.
+2. Enter the data for the certificate and click on 'OK'. ⇒ The previously shown certificate is replaced by the new certificate.
+Display certificate Click on information about the current certificate. ⇒ The dialog window 'Certificate' opens.
+Export certificate You can export the current certificate e.g. to use it on different computers.
+1. Dick on 🔄 ⇒ The dialog window 'Save certificate' opens.
+2. Select a directory and enter a file name.
+3. Click on 'Save'. $\Rightarrow$ The current certificate is saved in the export file (pfx file format).
+Import certificate You can import a certificate, e.g. to use it for the current OPC UA configuration.
+For a successful import, the certificate must have the following characteristics: The certificate must be available as a PFX file.
+The 'Common name' and 'Organization' fields must be completed.

-Display certificate

-- - ⇒ The dialog window 'Certificate' opens.

-Export certificate

-You can export the current certificate e.g. to use it on different computers.

-- 1. Click on . - ⇒ The dialog window 'Save certificate' opens. - 2.
-Select a directory and enter a file name. - 3.
-Click on 'Save'. - ⇒ The current certificate is saved in the export file (pfx file format).

-Import certificate

-You can import a certificate, e.g. to use it for the current OPC UA configuration.
-For a successful import, the certificate must have the following characteristics:

-- The certificate must be available as a PFX file. - The 'Common name' and 'Organization' fields must be completed.